MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxcircuit/nc-acxcircuit-evt_acx_factory_circuit_power_down.md

 ### -param Factory

-TBD - The existing circuit factory ACXFACTORYCIRCUIT Object.
+The existing circuit factory ACXFACTORYCIRCUIT Object.
 For more information about ACX objects, see [Summary of ACX Objects](/windows-hardware/drivers/audio/acx-summary-of-objects).

 ### -param TargetState